-Elgin Community College operates under the Illinois Community College Board within the structures of the Illinois Board of Higher Education and is accredited by the Higher Learning Commission (HLC).
+Elgin Community College operates under the Illinois Community College Board within the Illinois Board of Higher Education structures and is accredited by the Higher Learning Commission (HLC).
 HLC is a regional agency that accredits degree-granting colleges and universities located in a 19-state region of the U.S.

-Regional accreditation affirms the quality of an institution as a whole following a thorough evaluation of an institution, including its academic offerings, governance and administration, mission, finances, and resources.
+Regional accreditation affirms an institution's quality as a whole following a thorough evaluation of an institution, including its academic offerings, governance and administration, mission, finances, and resources.
 HLC’s institutional accreditation includes all degree levels as well as on-site and online offerings.
 Institutions of higher education in the U.S. may also seek accreditation through national or specialized accreditation agencies.
 National accreditation associations, like regional accreditors, accredit the institution as a whole.
-Specialized agencies accredit specific programs, departments or schools within a college or university.
+Specialized agencies accredit specific programs, departments, or schools within a college or university.

 State Licensure Requirements

-If an instance occurs where a complaint needs to be filed with the institution, students should follow the internal complaint procedures of ECC before escalating to other agencies.
+If an instance occurs where a complaint needs to be filed with the institution, students should follow ECC's internal complaint procedures before escalating to other agencies.
 To initiate a complaint, please review the ECC complaint process and contact the dean of student services and development if you have any questions.

 - ECC complaint process

 - ICCB complaint process

 Consumer protection complaints are filed through the state of Illinois or the agency for your state of residence.

 Students who withdraw from a course may be eligible to receive a tuition refund based on ECC’s refund policy unless the student’s non-Illinois state of residence has established a consumer protection prescription for such situations, in which case the state policy will take precedent.
 Please review the ECC refund policy.